A Unified and Controllable Framework for Layered Image Generation with Visual Effects: Approach

-\paragraph{Data construction pipeline.} We design a four-stage pipeline to ensure high data fidelity as shown in Fig.~\ref{fig:data_curator}: \begin{enumerate} \item \emph{Non-occluded mask selection.} To ensure robust downstream results, each object comes with multiple mask variants.
-We create vanilla masks for foremost objects using layer annotations (for MULAN) and instance annotations with depth estimation~\cite{ke2025marigold} (for COCO).
-We extract salient masks with a salient segmentation model~\cite{gao2024multi}, highlighting most prominent regions within objects.
-We also produce dilated masks with morphological operations. \item \emph{LayerDecomp decomposition.} We process each image and its mask variants with LayerDecomp~\cite{yang2025generative}, extracting multiple sets of backgrounds and foregrounds with visual effects. \item \emph{Data filtering.} We observe that the quality of backgrounds and foregrounds extracted from LayerDecomp is strongly correlated.
-We train a data curator built upon InternVL2.5-8B~\cite{chen2024expanding} to assess the backgrounds fidelity and filter low-quality data.
-The curator is trained on $30$K carefully annotated samples (see Appendix), and achieves $88.8\%$/$72.3\%$ precision/recall on a held-out test set.
-After filtering, we further use Qwen2.5-VL-32B~\cite{bai2025qwen2} to remove residual artifacts in foregrounds. \item \emph{Captioning.} After obtaining high-quality triplets of composite images, backgrounds, and foregrounds, we prompt InternVL 2.5-38B~\cite{chen2024expanding} to caption these images jointly, considering cross-image relationships for semantically consistent descriptions. \end{enumerate}
+\paragraph{Data construction pipeline.} We design a four-stage pipeline to ensure high data fidelity (\cref{fig:data_curator}); examples of generated triplets and captions are shown in \cref{fig:vis_train_and_bench}. \begin{enumerate}[ label=\Roman*., leftmargin=*, labelsep=0.5em, align=left, noitemsep, topsep=0pt, partopsep=0pt, parsep=0pt ] \item \emph{Non-occluded mask selection.} To isolate unoccluded foremost objects without direct annotations, we generate multiple mask proposals per object utilizing available dataset-specific annotations.
+Depending on the source, we extract parallel base masks using explicit layer annotations, depth-filtered instance masks~\cite{ke2025marigold}, and a salient segmentation model~\cite{gao2024multi}.
+To handle boundary inaccuracies, we augment each base mask with a dilated variant.
+All proposals are processed independently, and our data curator (Step III) selects the highest-scoring outcome as the final clean layer. \item \emph{LayerDecomp decomposition.} We process each image and its mask variants with LayerDecomp~\cite{yang2025generative}, extracting multiple sets of BGs and FGs with visual effects. \item \emph{Data filtering.} Due to the consistency loss in LayerDecomp, the quality of extracted BGs and FGs is inherently correlated — enabling BG fidelity alone as a reliable proxy for overall quality.
+We train a data curator built upon InternVL2.5-8B~\cite{chen2024expanding} to assess the BGs fidelity and filter low-quality data.
+The curator is trained on $30$K carefully human-annotated samples (see Appendix), and achieves $88.8\%$/$72.3\%$ precision/recall on a 1K human-annotated held-out test set.
+After filtering, we further use Qwen2.5-VL-32B~\cite{bai2025qwen2} to remove residual artifacts in FG.
+Finally, a manual inspection of 200 random \dataset{} samples shows that \textgreater90\% are judged to be good. \item \emph{Captioning.} After obtaining high-quality triplets of composite images, BGs, and FGs, we prompt InternVL 2.5-38B~\cite{chen2024expanding} to caption these images jointly, considering cross-image relationships for semantically consistent descriptions. \end{enumerate}

-See Fig.~\ref{fig:vis_train_and_bench} for example of generated training data in the form of image triplets and captions.